manticoresoftware/manticoresearch/docs/sphinxql_reference/debug_syntax.rst

 	2 rows in set (0,00 sec)

-(theese commands are already documented, but such short help just remind them).
+(these commands are already documented, but such short help just remind about them).

-If you connect via 'VIP' connection (see :ref:`listen` for details), output might be a bit different:
+If you connect via 'VIP' connection (see :ref:`listen` for details) the output might be a bit different:

 .. code-block:: mysql